Tickle My Pickle: The Lazy Impatient Pickling Fool

 _MG_8510

 And ultimately turn yellow.
 Pour into a jar with a tight fitting lid and put in the fridge so they crunch up.
-Now, while it’s better to let them sit and let the flavors orgy around a bit, I have been known to use them as is.
+Now, while it’s better to let them sit and let the flavors orgy around a bit, I have been known to eat right away.

 Pickled Beets_MG_0069